Todd Moscowitz

-Todd Moscowitz is a music industry executive.
-He is currently the founder and CEO of Alamo Records and the manager of Gucci Mane.
-Previously, Moscowitz co-founded 300 Entertainment, served as a co-president and CEO of Warner Bros.
-Records and worked for Def Jam.
+Todd Moscowitz is an American record executive and attorney.
+He is the founder and CEO of Alamo Records, a division of Sony Music Entertainment, and Santa Anna Label Group, the parent company of OVO Sound.
+Previously, Moscowitz served as co-president and CEO of Warner Bros.
+Records and co-founded 300 Entertainment.

 Career

 While attending law school, Moscowitz worked for Rush Communications.
 After graduating from NYU, Moscowitz worked as a lawyer in the mergers and acquisitions department of the international law firm Skadden, Arps, Slate, Meagher & Flom for a year before being asked by Lyor Cohen to rejoin the company as the head of Rush Communications, the holding company for all of the entertainment assets of Cohen and partner Russell Simmons.